trat944/BlendBeyond/README.md

 Blend Beyond is constantly evolving, and here's what's on the horizon:

 - **Allowing users to filter people by means of controllers**: Enhance the user experience by implementing advanced filtering options, such as filtering by interests, hobbies, or compatibility scores, providing users with more control over their matches.

-- **Chat between matches**:  Introduce a seamless chat feature that allows users to communicate with their matches directly within the app, fostering meaningful conversations and deeper connections.

 - **AI-Powered Matchmaking**: Explore the possibilities of AI-driven algorithms to deliver more accurate and personalized matchmaking results, making every connection meaningful and impactful.